The SEEDZ Simulations: Methodology and First Results on Massive Black Hole Seeding and Early Galaxy Growth: Numerical method

 As in \cite{Magg2022}, we model SN explosions by injecting momentum into the surrounding cells.
 We use a fixed explosion region radius of 10 times the minimum cell diameter ($\sim$ 150 pc).
 With our refinement scheme, this typically contains $\sim$ 1000 cells.
 We calculate the momentum of the blast according to the SN energy, density and metallicity of the injection region as in \cite{Smith2019}.

 where $E_{\rm 51} = E_{\rm SN}/10^{51} \: {\rm erg}$, $n_{\rm SN}$ is the mass weighted number density of the injection region, and $Z_{\rm SN}$ is the mass weighted metallicity in units of solar metallicity.
 As the metallicity of the injection region can be 0 in some regions, especially in the early Universe, we use the maximum value between $Z_{\rm SN}$ and 0.01.
-Finally, we fully ionise the gas within the injection region and set the temperature to $10^4$ K. We then update the total energy of the cells to reflect the new kinetic and internal energies of the gas.
+Finally, we fully ionise the gas within the injection region by simply setting the chemical abundances to 100$\%$ ionized hydrogen.
+We then update the total energy of the cells to reflect the new kinetic and internal energies of the gas.

 After each explosion, the mass of metals produced is calculated as the difference between the initial stellar mass and the final BH (helium core) mass.
 We model the injection and subsequent mixing of these metals as a passive tracer field, initially assigned to the cells in the injection region, with each cell receiving a fraction proportional to their mass.
 As the mass from these cells flows through the cell boundaries into their surrounding cells, the metal tracer field also advects a proportional amount of the metal mass into those cells.
 The metallicity of a cell is calculated as its metal mass divided by the regular gas mass of the cell.
 It is important to note that the metal tracer field does not add any mass to the mesh, but acts as its own independent tracer field in the simulation.